 1. Will my participant have to wear a mask and have their temperature checked?

-Masks will be mandatory for all participants unless they have a medical exception.
+Masks will be mandatory for all participants unless they have a medical exemption.
 We will support all participants to encourage different face covering options.

 In a recent survey of our members we found that 87% of participants are extremely comfortable having their temperature checked.
 Temperature checks will be contactless at the start of the program.
 The W.E.S.O.A.R.
 Relaunch and Camp Bonaventure Relaunch documents will include specific screening procedures.